heinwessels/Factorio-FluidicPower/faq.md

 ---

+## My machines keep browning out?

+It happens often in this mod that your machines will intermittently lose power and it might seem like the power poles are not transferring enough power.
+This is usually caused by not enough power generation, because the fuller the poles the further the power will travel.
+I also struggled with this in my playthrough and solved this by building a little circuit alarm on my high voltage line that notifies me when the pole's energy drops below 60%.

+---

 ## No Electric Network Info when I select Big Power Pole?

 This is as designed.
 The `Big Electric Pole` does not consume or supply power, only the other power poles do that.
 If you want to know the energy level on a Big Power Pole (the amount of fluid inside) place an `Energy Meter` right next to it.